 If loans are taken, the student will have to complete an online Master Promissory Note and an Entrance Counseling Interview on the (www.studentloans.gov) website.

-If you have additional questions and would like to contact the financial aid office, please call Valerie Paterson at (617) 682-1593 or send an email to firstname.lastname@example.org
+If you have additional questions, please contact Financial Aid Manager Valerie Paterson at (617) 682-1593 or firstname.lastname@example.org.